Book your shingrix vaccination online

 Fleet Street Clinic is not a VAT registered company

-Who should have the Shingles vaccine?
+Who should have the shingles vaccine?

-How many doses of the Shingles vaccine are required?
+How many doses of the shingles vaccine are required?

 For maximum protection two doses of the Shingrix vaccine are required.